Facts About Jewish Settlements in the West Bank

 On November 18, 2019, Secretary of State Michael Pompeo expressed the Trump administration’s position that “the establishment of Israeli civilian settlements in the West Bank is not per se inconsistent with international law.”

 Israel does not recognize the court’s jurisdiction on the settlement issue.
-Like other democracies, Israel has an independent judiciary and, as Pompeo noted, its Supreme Court has “confirmed the legality of certain settlement activities and has concluded that others cannot be legally sustained.”
+Like other democracies, Israel has an independent judiciary.
+As Pompeo noted, its Supreme Court has “confirmed the legality of certain settlement activities and has concluded that others cannot be legally sustained.”

-The ICJ opinion that the settlements violate international law is disputed by legal scholars.
-Stephen Schwebel, formerly president of the ICJ, notes that a country acting in self-defense may seize and occupy territory when necessary to protect itself.
-Schwebel also observes that a state may require, as a condition for its withdrawal, security measures designed to ensure its citizens are not menaced again from that territory.
+Legal scholars dispute the ICJ opinion that the settlements violate international law.
+Stephen Schwebel, formerly president of the ICJ, noted that a country acting in self-defense may seize and occupy territory when necessary to protect itself.
+Schwebel also observed that a state may require security measures to ensure its citizens are not menaced again from that territory as a condition for withdrawal.

 The ICJ presupposes that Israel is now occupying the land of a sovereign country; however, as Dore Gold notes, “there was no recognized sovereign over the West Bank prior to Israel’s entry into the area.”
 Jordan had previously occupied the area.

-A country cannot occupy territory to which it has sovereign title; hence, the correct term for the area is “disputed territory,” which does not confer greater rights to either Israel or the Palestinians.
+A country cannot occupy territory with sovereign title; hence, the correct term for the area is “disputed territory,” which does not confer greater rights to Israel or Palestinians.
 The Palestinians never had sovereignty in the West Bank, whereas the Jews did for hundreds of years; therefore, “Israel has the strongest claim to the land,” according to legal scholar Eugene Kontorovich.
 “International law holds that a new country inherits the borders of the prior geopolitical unit in that territory.
 Israel was preceded by the League of Nations Mandate for Palestine; whose borders included the West Bank.”

 Alan Baker, a former legal adviser to Israel’s Ministry of Foreign Affairs, adds that the “Oslo Accords instituted an agreed legal regime that overrides any other legal framework, including the 1949 Fourth Geneva Convention.”